 How do you make a complaint?

-If you have a complaint about the service provided by a legal aid lawyer or duty counsel lawyer, submit your complaint in writing.
-Please include the following information:
+If you have a complaint about the service provided by a legal aid lawyer or duty counsel lawyer, submit your complaint in writing and include the following information.

 - Your full name